deliveroo/routemaster-drain/README.md

 $cache = Routemaster::Cache.new(client_options: {source_peer: "<your user agent>"})
 ```

+You can specify your user agent with the `ROUTEMASTER_API_CLIENT_USER_AGENT` environment
+variable as well.

 ### Expire Cache data for all notified resources

 You may wish to maintain a coherent cache, but don't need the cache to be warmed